jrsawvel/Wren/README.md

 * No database.
 * Single-user mode only.
 * Logging in only requires an email address.
 A password is never used.
-* Markup support: Markdown, Multimarkdown,  and HTML.
+* Markup support: Markdown, Multimarkdown, Textile, and HTML.
 * Additional custom commands exist to control formatting and functionality of a post.
 * Simple and enhanced writing areas.
 * Content headers can be used to create a table of contents for the page.